Published: February 28, 2020

-Calcium is just one of many minerals which are essential to your health and is considered a major mineral as it is present in your body, and necessary for optimal health, in relatively large amounts.
+It is considered a major mineral as is present in your body and necessary for optimal health in relatively large amounts.

 A mineral is an inorganic element which cannot be altered in any way and once in your body, calcium remains in your body until excreted.

 Calcium is required by your body in amounts measured in milligrams (mgs) and is present in a wide range of foods, both of plant and animal origin.